• Home

 3. Configuration File

-Finally, in the MCP configuration file (e.g., claude_desktop_config.json or .mcp.json), we mount the server we've written.
+Finally, in the MCP configuration file (such as claude_desktop_config.json or .mcp.json), we mount the Server we wrote.

 {